What is formaldehyde?

 - It can be used for the production of various chemicals such as formaldehyde resins, polyoxymethylene plastics, 1,4-butanediol, and methylene diphenyl diisocyanate.

-- Formaldehyde is dissolved in water to form formalin solutions.
+- It is dissolved in water to form formalin solutions.
 It is used widely for the preservation of food products and biological specimens like tissue or cells.

 - It is used for manufacturing several types of wooden products such as furniture, cabinetry, moldings, flooring, shelving, etc.

-- It is used for the manufacturing of vaccines, personal care products such as sanitizers, paper towels, napkins, etc. Due to the carcinogenic properties, the European Union has banned the use of formaldehyde.
+- It is used for the manufacturing of vaccines, and personal care products such as sanitizers, paper towels, napkins, etc.

 6 HCHO + 4 NH3 → (CH2)6N4 + 6 H2O